janhendry/DebugShell/README.md

 ---

-### Function for Logging Custom Data
+### Function for Event Tracking

-Use the `debugValue` function to log specific events or custom data for debugging:
+To monitor events, use the `debugValue' function:

 ```tsx
 import React from 'react';